ElektraInitiative/PermaplanT/doc/decisions/backend_api_documentation.md

 ## Constraints

--   it must be easy enough to use as most people know only a little bit of Rust
+-   It must be easy enough to use as most people know only a little bit of Rust.
--   it should take less time compared to manually maintaining API documentation
+-   It should take less time compared to manually maintaining API documentation.

 ## Assumptions

--   the backend's API is only used by the frontend
+-   The backend's API is only used by the frontend.
+-   The API documentation is not used while a new endpoint is being created as there will be a lot of breaking changes during that time.
+-   The API documentation is used by developers wanting a nice easily accessible overview of all APIs.
+-   The API documentation is not fixed, it might change as the code evolves.

 ## Solutions